 Curricular Practical Training—CPT FAQs

 I found a very good internship opportunity.
-Can I start working next week?
+What do I do?

-I just started my studies at MTU.
-Am I eligible to do curricular practical training right away?
+I just started my studies at Michigan Tech.
+Can I do curricular practical training right away?

-You need to be in F-1 status and enrolled on a full-time basis for at least one full academic year before becoming eligible for practical training.
-Graduate students are eligible to start CPT in their first semester if the CPT is required of all students in their academic programs.
+You must have F-1 status and be enrolled full-time at least one full academic year—two semesters—before you are eligible for CPT.
+The only exception is graduate students.
+They are eligible in their first semester if immediate participation in off-campus employment is required for their academic programs.

 Can I do full-time CPT and still be eligible for OPT?

-Students who complete 12 or more months of full-time curricular practical training (CPT) will be ineligible for OPT.
-To continue to be eligible for OPT you will want to make sure to do 364 days or less of full-time CPT.
+Students who complete 12 or more months of full-time Curricular Practical Training (CPT) are ineligible for Optional Practical Training (OPT).
+So, if you want to continue to be eligible for OPT, you must work 364 days or less of full-time CPT.
+Part-time CPT is unlimited and does not count toward the 364 days.

-What paperwork do I need to apply for the CPT?
+What do I need to do first to apply for CPT?

 What if I get a new job in my area of studies?
 Do I need to apply again?